-- All Adelphi undergraduates, regardless of grades in their major, must maintain a minimum cumulative G.P.A. of 2.0 in order to remain in good academic standing and to be eligible for graduation; - Students who have not chosen a major must maintain a minimum cumulative G.P.A. of 2.0 in order to remain in good academic standing; - Students who have declared a major must maintain the minimum G.P.A. of that major in order to continue their affiliation with that school, and to graduate with the chosen major.
-Some majors may require a G.P.A. higher than 2.0.
+- All Adelphi undergraduates, regardless of grades in their major, must maintain a minimum cumulative GPA of 2.0 in order to remain in good academic standing and to be eligible for graduation; - Students who have not chosen a major must maintain a minimum cumulative GPA of 2.0 in order to remain in good academic standing; - Students who have declared a major must maintain the minimum GPA of that major in order to continue their affiliation with that school, and to graduate with the chosen major.
+Some majors may require a GPA higher than 2.0.

-Minimum
+Grade-Point Minimum

-orace rome 111111111111111111111111111111111111111

 Average Cumulative

-Requirements G.P.A.
+Requirements GPA

 Good Standing, all undergraduates 2.0

 Students who have not chosen a ma jor 2.0

 Arts and Sciences-all majors 2.0

 Education-all majors 2.75

 Business-all majors 2.3

 Nursing Majors 2.5

 Social Work Majors 2.5 overall

 2.8 in Social Work